kerwinc/VSTSTasks/Tasks/GitflowBranchGate/readme.md

 ### Release Notes

+#### 0.4.2

+- Added a new setting to fail the current feature branch being built if its behind master.
+"Current feature must not be behind master"
+- Reordered the rules in the build step settings to group similar rules together.

 #### 0.3.22

 - Fixed a bug where builds fail if queued from a Pull Request targeting master and "Master must not have any active Pull Requests" is turned on.
 Expected behaviour is that it should still fail if triggered another way.